Droplets I: Pressure-Dominated Sub-0.1 pc Coherent Structures in L1688 and B18: Analysis

 Fig.\ \ref{fig:sigmas} shows the radial profile of NH$_3$ velocity dispersion; the virtually constant NH$_3$ velocity dispersion in the interiors is consistent with what \citet{Goodman_1998} found for coherent cores \citep[see also][]{Pineda_2010}.
 See Appendix \ref{sec:appendix_gallery} for a gallery of the close-up views of the droplets.

 Two of the 18 droplets, L1688-d11 and B18-d4, are found at the positions of the dense cores analyzed by \citet{Goodman_1993}, L1696A and TMC-2A, respectively.
-The two droplets correspond to the central parts of corresponding dense cores and have radii a factor of $\sim$ 0.7 times the radii measured for these dense cores \citep{Benson_1989, Goodman_1993, Ladd_1994}.
+The two droplets correspond to the central parts of the corresponding dense cores and have radii a factor of $\sim$ 0.7 times the radii measured for these dense cores \citep{Benson_1989, Goodman_1993, Ladd_1994}.
 See Appendix \ref{sec:appendix_overlap} for a comparison of measured properties.

-Table \ref{table:basic} is a list of the positions and basic physical properties (see \S\ref{sec:analysis_basic} below for details) of the droplets and the droplet candidates (see \S\ref{sec:analysis_id_candidates} below) identified in this work.
-In the following analyses, when we talk about the properties of the droplets or, together with previously known coherent cores, the coherent structures, we exclude the droplet candidates.
-The droplet candidates are included on the plots to show the distributions of physical properties of potential coherent structures at even smaller scales, which are only marginally resolved by the GAS observations.

 In Figs.\ \ref{fig:L1688_TpeakTkin} to \ref{fig:B18_Herschel}, we also plot the positions of Class 0/I and flat spectrum protostars in the catalogues presented by \citet{Dunham_2015} and \citet{Rebull_2010}, for L1688 and B18, respectively.
 Within the boundaries of six (out of 18) droplets---L1688-d4, L1688-d6, L1688-d7, L1688-d8, L1688-d10, and B18-d6, we find at least one protostar along the line of sight.
-However, this does not necessarily indicate actual associations of these six droplets with protostars.
-Among the six droplets where we find protostar(s) within the boundaries, none of them shows a strong signature of increased $T_\mathrm{kin}$ or $\sigma_{\mathrm{NH}_3}$ around the protostar(s).
-We also note that both L1688 and B18 are active star forming regions, and it is possible that the coincident positions of droplets and YSOs are results of larger numbers of YSOs in these regions, seen in projection.
+Consistent with the results presented by \citet{Seo_2015} and \citet{Friesen_2009}, none of the six droplets where we find protostar(s) within the boundaries shows a strong signature of increased $T_\mathrm{kin}$ or $\sigma_{\mathrm{NH}_3}$ around the protostar(s).
+While the existence of YSOs within the boundary of a droplet in the plane of the sky does not necessarily indicate actual associations of these six droplets with protostars, it is possible that some of the droplets are associated with at least one YSO.
 See below in \S\ref{sec:discussion_definition} for more discussion on the association between cores and YSOs and how it might be used as a way to define subsets of cores.